Delhi L-G to take legal action against AAP leaders for false graft charges against him: Official | Law-Order

 The four were suspended and transferred.
 The CVO, in its report, stated that from November 10 to December 31, 2016, a total amount of Rs 22,17,000 was deposited in the KGB bank account in Delhi in which 2,140 notes were of Rs 500 denomination and 1,147 notes were of Rs 1,000 denomination, the note from the L-G office stated.

 The KVIC informed the CBI about the preliminary investigation by its CVO.
-The CBI, after a thorough probe found the involvement of only two persons – Sanjeev Kumar Malik, salesman-III/head cashier and Pradeep Yadav, LDC/head cashier – in allegedly depositing the demonetized notes, it said.
+The CBI, after a thorough probe found the involvement of only two persons Sanjeev Kumar Malik, salesman-III/head cashier and Pradeep Yadav, LDC/head cashier in allegedly depositing the demonetised notes, it said.

 An FIR was registered by the CBI on September 10, 2017, against the two accused.
 The CBI found that only Rs 17,07,000 were deposited in the form of demonetised currency notes in the account of KGB, New Delhi, instead of Rs 22,17,000, as reported by the CVO, the L-G office's note said.